Our vision is a free Tibet in which Tibetans are able to determine their own future and the human rights of all are respected.

 We are a non-profit, non-governmental organisation.
 We are independent of all governments (including the Central Tibetan Administration) and funded entirely by our supporters from all over the world.

 Our director Eleanor Byrne-Rosengren heads up our team, based in London.
-Find our office and media contact details here and see some of our team in the slideshow below.
+Find our office and media contact details here and current vacancies here.
+You can see some of our team in the slideshow below.

 Some of Free Tibet's staff and volunteers wearing Tibetan football tops